 Getting out of school early after finals was typically a freeing feeling.
 You got to go to Panera after class in high school and see your friends at the pool, but in college, this feeling just isn't the same.
 This is a weird period- an awkward transition.
 This is a time where you leave all your best friends behind and head home.
 You run into people you haven't seen in years at the neighborhood stoplight.
 You have to check your speed in case your neighbor is out walking the dogs.
 You have to relive a different period of your life while feeling like you're in a completely different one.
 It's weird.

 I dual enrolled in high school for my senior year then went off to college with only about 20 people from my graduating class at a 35,000 population school.
 And to say I haven't kept in touch well is an understatement.
 Being home is uncomfortable.
 You see people you used to have class with, people you used to be friends with, people you hated, people you had crushes on, people you awkwardly dated, and you forget how to act.
 The local Mexican restaurant is a scary place.
 You don't know if you should make eye contact or say hey or catch up or death stare because with a year or two or more without consistent communication, you don't know where these relationships are at.
 You don't know where you stand with anyone.
-Now that they don't have a homeroom binding them to your presence, they don't have to entertain your existence if they don't want to.
+Now that they don't have a homeroom binding them to your presence, they don't have to entertain your presence if they don't want to.

 My Instagram is a weird collage of my friends from school studying abroad and people I knew in high school reliving their glory days on docks and in the basement like nothing ever changed.
 Despite being a few houses or streets down from people, I never feel that I'm included.
 I felt like I graduated and dropped off the face of the earth- it was what I always wanted.
 I wanted to never see a soul again from Etowah except to death stare them at crosswalks post-grad.
 I never wanted to relive any of the feelings I experienced in high school again even though I knew I would be spending my summers too close for comfort.